Why I Built Albedo

 }Ground tracks calculation method: SGP4 for low Earth orbit satellites (90-minute revolutions), SDP4 for high orbit satellites.
 Implementation from my custom Swift Package Manager AlbedoKit.

-async let hourlyForecast = weatherService.weather(
+async let celestialWeatherSC = mapWeather(riseTime, setTime, weather)

-async let dailyForecast = weatherService.weather(
+async let apparentMagnitudesSC = try Magnitude.calculateMagnitudeRange(satellitePass)

 }Albedo powered by WeatherKit for pass forecasting, visibility probability calculations, and weather conditions analysis.